cisco/mercury/doc/tls_extn_sort_autogen.md

 ### CSV files containing tls extension type code and name
 The tls_csv reads one or more CSV files which contains the mapping between tls extension type code and the name.
-The Makefile in the src/tables has the changes to download the csv files from the IANA site.
+The `regen-tables` target in `mk/tables.mk` downloads the latest CSV files from the IANA site (use `make regen-tables-offline` to skip the download and regenerate from cached CSVs).

 Sample csv file
 ```